 When is the Chase Ink Business Cash not worth it?

-The card may not be the best fit for business owners who have a lot of travel expenses or who are interested in the luxury perks that come with some more premium cards.
-It also might not be an ideal fit for larger businesses that spend more than the spending cap each year.
+The card may not be the best fit for business owners who have a lot of travel expenses or who are interested in the luxury perks that come with some more elite or premium cards.
+It also might not be an ideal fit for larger businesses that expect to charge more than the spending cap each year.

 You want to earn travel perks and rewards

-One area where the Ink Business Cash Card falls short is travel.
-While the card does reward travel-related spending when it comes to restaurants and gas stations, it doesn’t reward travel purchases or offer as many travel perks or redemption options as other business cards.
+While the card does reward travel-related spending when it comes to restaurants and gas stations, the Ink Business Cash Card falls short when it comes to travel rewards.
+It doesn’t reward travel purchases or offer as many travel perks or redemption options as other business cards.
 If you do a lot of traveling for business, you should look for a rewards card that focuses more explicitly on this category.

 The rewards structure doesn’t work for you

-If you do a lot of spending in select business categories, it may make more sense to choose another top business credit card with even higher rewards potential in these categories.
-For example, the Ink Business Preferred® Credit Card offers 3X points on travel and select business categories (including shipping purchases; internet, cable and phone services; and advertising purchases made with social media and search engines) on up to $150,000 each year, then 1X points.
+If you do a lot of spending in select business categories, it may make more sense to choose another top business credit card with even higher rewards potential in those categories.
+For example, the Ink Business Preferred® Credit Card offers 3X points on travel and select business categories — including shipping purchases; internet, cable and phone services; and advertising purchases made with social media and search engines — on up to $150,000 each year, then 1X points.
 However, note that a $95 annual fee applies.

 Alternatively, if you don’t want to keep track of bonus categories or spending caps, you may want to consider a business card that earns flat cash back or points.
 The Capital One Spark Cash Plus, for instance, comes with a $150 annual fee and an unlimited 2 percent cash back on all purchases and 5 percent cash back on hotels and rental cars booked through Capital One Travel.